About me

 Before taking up my current position at the Karelian Institute, I worked as a postdoctoral researcher in Geography at the University of Oulu, Finland.
 I explored the way regional changes and transformation processes take place in Arctic Finland and its adjacent regions due to state and supra-state organizations.

-I have taught face-to-face and online classes both at UH Mānoa and the University of Dhaka as a Lecturer.
-I am open to supervising both undergraduate and graduate students.
+I currently teach undergraduate and graduate courses at the University of Eastern Finland.
+Earlier, I taught face-to-face and online classes at UH Mānoa and the University of Dhaka as a Lecturer.
+I am open to supervising students.

 My PhD is in Geography from the University of Hawaiʻi at Mānoa, USA.
 I was awarded the prestigious East-West Center Graduate Degree Fellowship to pursue my doctoral studies.
 I studied the choice of citizenship, experiences of (non)citizenship, and state-making processes in the former Bangladesh-India border enclaves in my dissertation research.